Grovention Tech

 Google’s Recommendation

 According to Google’s recent study, 70% of the websites have gone mobile-first now, and from September 2020, Google has switched to mobile-first indexing for all the websites.
-This makes it crucial for businesses to go mobile-first.
-As Google recommends it, businesses can significantly increase the chances of website ranking higher in search engines if they opt for a mobile-first design approach.
+This makes it important for businesses to go mobile-first.

 Improves Local Search Visibility